fluent-vue/fluent-vue/docs/howto/date-time.md

+---
+description: 'fluent-vue has built-in date and time formatting using native js methods.
+But it allows custom implementation using any library you want: dayjs, date-fns, moment etc'
+---

-# Handling date and time
+# Localizing date and time

 Fluent has build-in function for formatting date and time: `DATETIME`.
 It uses `Intl.DateTimeFormat` under the hood.